ednad/status/README.md

 Ocean Observatories Initiative - User Interface Status Service.

-Brief WSGI service supporting request for all routes in OOI UI Flask App; then process each static route for execution status
+Brief WSGI service supporting request for all routes in OOI UI Flask App; then process each static route for execution status.

 ## Service endpoints